dskjal/comfyui-yolov8-simple/README.md

 ### Why stop when nothing is detected?

-To skip detailer when nothing is detected, it requires switch node.
+To skip detailer when nothing is detected, it requires gate node.

 It would be OOM if it returns an input image when nothing is detected.